yetulaxman/gromacs-notebook/README.md

 Launch gromacs-notebook in an interactive node

-Lanuch interactive seesion as below:
+Lanuch interactive session as below:

 ```bash
 # start interactive node as below and choose the project on prompt